UJS-112lab/SoftClusteringFilter/README.md

 # SoftClusteringFilter
-The implement of "Edge-preserving Image Filtering Based on Soft Clustering".
+The implementation of "Edge-preserving Image Filtering Based on Soft Clustering".